Last updated July 3, 2024.

 But this protein does much more than cause new brain cells to grow.

-It also keeps existing brain cells healthy via a number of mechanisms.
+It also keeps existing brain cells healthy via several mechanisms.

 BDNF increases brain plasticity, suppresses brain inflammation, acts as a natural antidepressant, offsets the negative effects of stress on the brain, and protects the brain from neurodegeneration.